JetBrains/Qodana/topics/cloud-onboarding.md

 [//]: # (title: Onboarding)

-Onboarding is an essential step in preparing %product% for working with your project, which lets you:
+Onboarding is an essential step in preparing %instance% for working with your project, which lets you:

 - Connect your project repository to Qodana Cloud
 - Create a Qodana Cloud [organization](cloud-organizations.topic), a [team](cloud-teams.topic), and a [project](cloud-projects.topic)